Ice Prince: 2012–2013: Fire of Zamani

-2015–2016 :Jos To The World
+2015–2016: Jos to the World and Super Cool Cats

 In 2015, Ice Prince began making available singles from his third studio album.
 The eventual release of the album signified his first independent album outside Chocolate City record label.
 He revealed to Pulse he had Universal Studio in the US mix and master the album.

-Super Cool Cats label

 On 10 March 2015, Ice Prince founded Super Cool Cats, right after his contract with Chocolate City expired.
 On 23 May 2016, at a press conference held at Chocolate City office in Lagos, Ice Prince unveiled Chocolate City, as the parent company of his record label, and a sub-division of Chocolate City.
 On 28 August 2016, Ice Prince unveiled Jilex Anderson at The Quilox Ultra Pool Party (#QUPP), as SCC first act.
 On 12 December 2020, Ice Prince announced the signing of Au Pro, on Twitter, via a tweet.

+In September 2023, Ice Prince teased a new album featuring MI Abaga and Jesse Jagz.

 Musical influences

 Ice Prince cited Notorious B.I.G., Rakim, Jay-Z, Common, Talib Kweli, Kanye West, Ludacris, Busta Rhymes, Lauryn Hill, M.I and Jesse Jagz as his key musical influences.